micmejia/bible-dump/NKJV/Joshua/Josh 11.md

 There was not a city that made peace with the children of Israel, except the Hivites, the inhabitants of Gibeon.
 All _the others_ they took in battle.

 ###### 20
-For it was of the Lord [^h]to harden their hearts, that they should come against Israel in battle, that He might utterly destroy them, _and_ that they might receive no mercy, but that He might destroy them, as the Lord had commanded Moses.
+For it was of the Lord to harden their hearts, that they should come against Israel in battle, that He might utterly destroy them, _and_ that they might receive no mercy, but that He might destroy them, as the Lord had commanded Moses.

 ###### 21
 And at that time Joshua came and cut off the Anakim from the mountains: from Hebron, from Debir, from Anab, from all the mountains of Judah, and from all the mountains of Israel; Joshua utterly destroyed them with their cities.